Claire Deleurme

 Claire Deleurme is a French glass artist.
 Her work is held in the permanent collection of the Corning Museum of Glass in New York, United States.

 Biography

-Deleurme completed a National College Diploma in Visual Arts from École Supérieure des Beaux-arts de Cornouaille, France, and a European Glass Fellows Diploma with honors from Centre Européen de Recherches et Formation aux Arts Verriers, Vannes-le-Châtel, France.
+Deleurme completed a National College Diploma in Visual Arts from École nationale des beaux-arts de Cornouaille, France, and a European Glass Fellows Diploma with honors from Centre Européen de Recherches et Formation aux Arts Verriers, Vannes-le-Châtel, France.
 In 2016, she held a residency at the Corning Museum of Glass in the United States.